Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/02-Grand-Central_Dispatch/Lesson2.md

 Except for the dispatch queue representing your app's `main` thread, the system makes no guarantees about which thread it uses to execute a task.

-Work submitted to dispatch queues executes on a pool of threads managed by the system.
+Work submitted to `dispatch queues`executes on a *pool of threads* managed by the system.

-When you create a queue, the OS will potentially create and assign one or more threads to the queue.
-If existing threads are available in the pool, they can be reused; if not, then the OS will create them as necessary.
+When you create a `DispatchQueue`, the OS will potentially create and assign one or more threads to the queue.
+If existing threads are available in the pool, they can be reused; if not, then the OS will create them as needed.

 __*Thread Pools*__
 Thread creation and destruction are expensive processes.
 Instead of creating a new thread whenever a task is to be executed, then destroying it when the task finishes, available threads are taken from a thread pool ([Thread Pool pattern](https://en.wikipedia.org/wiki/Thread_pool)).